Ecuador: The Home of Cacao

 With the export ban lifted, Guayaquil became the world’s first cacao port and began a period of cacao monopoly which would last for nearly 150 years.
 The Ecuadorian cacao trade roared until disaster struck twice in the 1920s - when a disease blighted the cacao crop and the reverberations of the stock market crash destroyed the Guayaquil cacao industry.

 Today the Ecuadorian cacao industry has returned its former glory and is recognised as the global leader in cacao production, producing over 60% of the world’s finest cacao - Cacao Arriba.
 The high quality of Ecuador’s chocolate can be attributed to our perfect mix of terrain, climate and equatorial location.
-As you journey around Ecuador and across Latin America, the changing climate, soil and altitude results in vast variety in terms of flavour and qualities.
+As you journey around Ecuador and across Latin America.

 We are proud to grow and wholly produce cacao in Latin America, especially proud to have returned cacao production to its spiritual home in Ecuador.